timburr1/timburr1.github.io/_ref/40kArmies/tyranids_tactics.md

 ---
 layout: default
-title: Tyranids Tactics - Killteam
+title: Tyranids Tactics - Kill Team
 ---

+## Tyranids Tactics - Kill Team

 **Rapid Regeneration:** 2 command points
 Use this tactic when a model from your kill team is taken out of action.
 Roll a D6.
 On a 4+ that model is treated as if it had suffered a flesh wound instead.